 The subject is interesting, but because of the light, it is not such an interesting photograph.

-Don’t let yourself think one time is better than another to make photos.
+Don’t convince yourself there is only one best time to take pictures outside.
 Adjust your camera settings to suit the conditions.
 There is always a photo opportunity.

-Explore the possibilities as you challenge yourself.
+Explore all possibilities as you challenge yourself.
 This will help your photographic style to develop.
 And your portfolio will become more diverse.